Andrew Tully (speedway rider)

 Andrew Bruce Tully (born 26 May 1987) is a former British motorcycle speedway rider.

 Speedway career

 Tully rode in the top tier of British speedway riding for the Peterborough Panthers during the 2009 Elite League speedway season.

-He began his British career riding for Armadale Dale Devils during the 2004 Speedway Conference League season and rode for parent club Edinburgh Monarchs until 2012.
+Tully began his British career riding for Armadale Dale Devils during the 2004 Speedway Conference League season and rode for parent club Edinburgh Monarchs until 2012.

-He reached the final of the 2010 British Speedway Championship.
+Tully reached the final of the 2010 British Speedway Championship.
 His final season was in 2013, when he rode for Newcastle Diamonds.